af-ayala/Linear-time-CUR/README.md

 # Linear-Time-CUR
-Linear-time CUR approximation of BEM matrices
+Code for the Paper: Linear-time CUR approximation of BEM matrices Journal of Computational and Applied Mathematics.

+# CUR via Geometric sampling